Roaming and Nuisance Cats – Frequently Asked Questions

 Further information on cat enclosures is available on the

 Is my neighbour permitted to trap my cat?

 Yes.
 A person who owns or leases a premises may trap, seize and detain a cat found on the premises.
 A person within 24 hours of trapping a cat must arrange for the cat to be:

 Can a person who traps my cat, euthanise my cat?

 A cat may be humanely destroyed if found on

 primary production land or at a

 production premises by a person managing primary production on the land, a person who is the occupier of the premises, or a person working on behalf of one of the afore mentioned.

 A cat found on a

-private premises may be humanely destroyed by the owner of the premises if the location is more than 1km from any structure or building used as a place of residence.
+private premises may be humanely destroyed by the owner of the premises if the location the cat is trapped is more than 1km from any structure or building used as a place of residence.